Queens of Noise: "Johnny Guitar"

 The concluding track "Johnny Guitar" was written by Fowley and Ford, and at 7:15 it is more than twice as long as all but one of the other songs on Queens of Noise.

 Described by Jett as a chance "for Lita to show off her lead guitar work", the "seven minute epic" has been criticized as "an unnecessary use of vinyl" and a "doom-laden attempt at a slow blues number".

 Fox even went so far as to declare it "without a question the single worst song the Runaways ever did".

 It has also garnered positive reviews, however, including Henderson's recognition of it being a "fine vehicle" for Ford's guitar playing and Moro's belief that it proved Ford "could actually play".

 Critical reception

-In a contemporary review, Sounds magazine's Barry Myers said Queens of Noise features an "improved studio sound" and recommended it to his readers.
+In a contemporary review, Sounds Barry Myers said Queens of Noise features an "improved studio sound" and recommended it to his readers.

 In a negative review for The Village Voice, Robert Christgau gave the album a grade of "C−" and panned the Runaways as "bimbos" whose singing sounds out of tune.
 He amended the grade to a "C" for Christgau's Record Guide: Rock Albums of the Seventies.

 In a retrospective review for AllMusic, Alex Henderson referred to it as the Runaways' "outstanding sophomore effort ... hard rock that pulls no punches either musically or lyrically".